FACT CHECK: Trump Wrongly States Obama Administration Had Child Separation Policy

 Asked whether the administration was considering reinstating the policy of child separation to curb the number of migrant families crossing the border from Mexico, Trump responded that "We're not looking to do it."

 But he seemed to imply it was an effective means of stemming border crossings, and he compared families attempting to cross into the U.S. to visitors to an amusement park.
 "I'll tell you something, once you don't have it that's why you have many more people coming.
 They are coming like it's a picnic, like, 'Let's go to Disneyland.'
 President Obama separated children.
-They had child separation, I was the one who that changed it," Trump said.
+They had child separation; I was the one that changed it," Trump said.

-Trump also denied that he is "cleaning house" at the Department of Homeland Security in light of the departure of DHS Secretary Kirstjen Nielsen and Secret Service Director Randolph "Tex" Alles this week.
+Trump also denied that he is "cleaning house" at the Department of Homeland Security, in light of the departure of DHS Secretary Kirstjen Nielsen and Secret Service Director Randolph "Tex" Alles this week.
 "I never said I'm cleaning house," Trump said.

 Trump's false claim that child separations were carried out by the Obama administration has been frequently refuted.